Official Community Plan & Zoning Bylaw Updates

 - Market and Financial Analysis May 2024 with 2025 DCC rates (MPLE)

-7. The draft OCP is focused on tangible outcomes.
+7. It is focused on tangible outcomes.

 - Enhanced focus on residential development.